 Questions?
 We're here to help.

-Below are answers to the most frequently asked questions incoming freshmen ask when applying to the University of Baltimore.
+Below are answers to the most frequently asked questions incoming first-time undergraduates ask when applying to the University of Baltimore.

 How are admission decisions made?